-Uses that do not require a Zoning Permit: The following uses are permitted without a Zoning Permit, provided that these uses are in compliance with these Bylaws:
+Uses that do not require a Zoning Permit: For land uses that are exempt from the zoning permit requirement see section 6.2.2.
+These uses may still require written notification and compliance with district setback requirements, as well as other specific regulations.
+The following uses are permitted without a Zoning Permit, provided that these uses are in compliance with these Bylaws: